AhmedNaleba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js - Script that deletes .js files from the current directory and not directories 11-directories - Script that counts the number of directories and sub-directories in the current directory 12-newest_files - Script that displays the 10 newest files in the current directory
+10-no_more_js - Script that deletes .js files from the current directory and not directories 11-directories - Script that counts the number of directories and sub-directories in the current directory 12-newest_files - Script that displays the 10 newest files in the current directory 13-unique - Script that takes a list of words as input and prints only words that appear exactly once